CP1401/Practicals/prac_01/README.md

 ## Submit
 Now **submit your work to LearnJCU**.
+For the first week, we're flexible with how you record your work.
+Ideally, upload your answers in a text file called `questions.txt`.
-For the first week, we're flexible with how you record your work - photos of hand written work on paper, Word documents, text files... whatever you did.
+But for this week only, we'll accept anything that works for you: photos of hand written work on paper, Word documents, text files... whatever you did.
-In future practicals, we'll specify the files for you to create and submit.